Saleslogix/argos-sample/README.md

 #### Finished

-The argos-sample module will now be part of the Sage SalesLogix Mobile client.
+The argos-sample module will now be part of the Saleslogix Mobile client.

 [argos-sdk]: https://github.com/Saleslogix/argos-sdk "Argos SDK Source"